Amrabrazek/React/Redux/README.md

 ### Parents (Reducers)

 Your parents are like reducers in Redux.
 They are responsible for taking care of the boxes (state) and making sure they go to the right places when someone asks for them.
-For example, if someone wants to know your age, your parents will get the age box (state) from the room (store) and give it to them.
+For example, if someone wants to know your age, your parents will get the age box (state) from the room (store) and give it to them and they know the inital value of the staff in the room.

 ### Asking for boxes (Actions)